gw0/conll16st-v35-focused-rnns/README.md

 Usage
 -----

-Although the source code can run on *Ubuntu 16.04* in *Python 2.7* with *Keras 1.2.2*, *Numpy*, and some other Python libraries, we prepared a *Docker* image to simplify the preparation of the environment (see `./Dockerfile` for details).
+Although the source code can run on *Ubuntu 16.04* in *Python 2.7* with *Keras 1.2.2*, *NumPy*, and some other Python libraries, we prepared a *Docker* image to simplify the preparation of the environment (see `./Dockerfile` for details).

 Requirements: